This section contains answers to common questions customers ask when getting started with a Web site.

 Our servers support Apache Server Side Includes (SSI).

-Our Web server software does not treat URLs as being case sensitive.
-In other words, URLs pointing to "mypage.html" and "MyPage.html" will both work.
+Our web servers usually do not treat URLs as being case sensitive.
+In other words, URLs pointing to "mypage.html" and "MyPage.html" will usually both work.
+However, it’s best not to rely on this feature.